Lovin' You: In popular culture

-In the 1996 comedy film The Nutty Professor, Sherman Klump, under the guise of his alter ego Buddy Love, sings the first part of the song to his love interest Carla Purdy (while humorously twisting his rival Reggie Washington's hand to achieve the high singing note at the end of the chorus.)
+In the 1996 comedy film The Nutty Professor, Sherman Klump, under the guise of his alter ego Buddy Love, sings the first part of the song to his love interest Carla Purdy (while humorously twisting his rival Reggie Washington's hand to achieve the high singing note at the end of the chorus).

-In the 1997 comedy film, Vegas Vacation, Ellen Griswold and Wayne Newton sing the song in duet.
+In the 1997 comedy film Vegas Vacation, Ellen Griswold and Wayne Newton sing the song in duet.

-In season 1 episode 2 of South Park, "Weight Gain 4000", aired on August 27, 1997, Mr. Garrison plans to assassinate Cathy Lee Gifford the moment John Stamos' little brother hits the high note of the song in concert, but since Stamos' brother can't actually hit the note, Garrison's plan is thrown off and Gifford lives.
-It's also used again in the Season 1 Episode 4 episode, "Big Gay Al's Big Gay Boat Ride", in which a bomb is armed to blow up the opposing football team using a sonic triggering device as Richard Stamos hits the high F note in the song.
+In season 1 episode 4 of South Park, "Big Gay Al's Big Gay Boat Ride", a bomb is armed to blow up the opposing football team using a sonic triggering device as Richard Stamos hits the high F-sharp note in the song.
 They attach the bomb to Middle Park's mascot.
 At halftime, Richard Stamos fails to hit the note, upsetting Jimbo and Ned, who shout that he is not as talented as his brother.
+At the end of the episode, Richard finally hits the high note causing detonation.

 In the early 2000s, Visa used a clip of the song in a TV commercial where the song was played during a Pittsburgh Steelers game.
-To the dismay of many of the players and fans, in the middle of the commercial it cuts to a scene at a music store where an employee of the stadium sound crew was trying to buy a copy of "Who Let The Dogs Out" by using a check.
+To the dismay of many of the players and fans, in the middle of the commercial it cuts to a scene at a music store where an employee of the stadium sound crew was trying to buy a copy of "Who Let the Dogs Out" by using a check.